 Who would you be without the story that you’re too tired, too sick, or too stressed to write that book, start that project, or do that thing you love?

-Within you is where true power lies.
+Within you.
+That’s where your true power lies.
+You are that power.

-From my heart to yours.
+From my heart to yours,